Conformally-flat gravitational analogues to the Schwinger effect: Quantum scalar field in conformally flat metrics

 Important to our discussion, Ref.~\cite{Franchino-Vinas:2023wea} has proved that the heat kernel for this type of operators admits a resummed expression from which nonperturbative aspects of pair creation can be studied, with the only assumption that the potential is intense enough; in particular, it could depend on both time and space coordinates.
 Defining $\gamma^2_{\alpha\beta}:=2V_{,\alpha\beta}$, the diagonal of the heat kernel takes the form \begin{widetext}

 \end{widetext} where the prefactor \textit{resums all the invariants} built from $V$, $V_{,\alpha}$ and $V_{,\alpha\beta}$.
-On the other hand, $W$ contains the information on higher derivatives; in particular, if higher derivatives vanish, $W(x,x;s)=1$.
-It is worth emphasizing that substituting the potential from Eq.~\eqref{eq:V} into Eq. \eqref{eq:HK_diagonal_plb} leads to a resummed expression for the heat kernel, valid for arbitrary conformally flat metrics and exact for quadratic potentials.
+On the other hand, $W$ contains the information on higher derivatives; in particular, if higher derivatives vanish, $W(x,x;s)=1$. \colm{It is worth emphasizing that substituting the potential from Eq.~\eqref{eq:V} into Eq. \eqref{eq:HK_diagonal_plb} leads to a resummed expression for the heat kernel, which is valid for arbitrary conformally flat metrics, exact for quadratic potentials, and a good approximation whenever derivatives higher than two of the scale factor can be neglected.
+However, a recast of the resummed expression in terms of geometric invariants is hindered by the fact that general covariance is no longer manifest after choosing conformal coordinates and working with the Weyl-rescaled field.}

+\colm{Nevertheless, the geometric interpretation of the expression can be made more transparent as follows.
+If one considers the resummation of powers of $V$ alone,